bnbhacker/fee-market/README.md

 ## The idea

-Every token's trading generates creator fees. **fee market** turns the right to that fee stream into something you can own and trade:
+Every token's trading generates creator fees. **feemint** turns the right to that fee stream into something you can own and trade:

 1. **A token is launched.** On launch it issues a collection of **100 NFTs**.
 2. **1 NFT = 1% of the token's fees.** Hold an NFT, earn a proportional share of the fees the token collects.